 The Russians are Coming!
 The Russians are Coming!
 (1966) is a rollicking comedy set in the fictional sleepy little Massachusetts island community of Gloucester.
 This is a wonderful family film.
-Get some popcorn and explain to your kids the Cold War, and watch this film.
+Get some popcorn and explain the Cold War to your kids, and watch this film.

 The men come ashore on the sparsely inhabited far end of the island where comedy writer Walt Whittaker is spending a relaxing work-weekend with his family.
 Whittaker is played by real comedy writer and legend Carl Reiner, and his character is very well acted and written.
 He reminds me of Jimmy Stewart.
 ‘Vittaker Valt.’ as he is called by the Russian top-dog, is then pressed into action as a reluctant hero.
 He somewhat bravely sets forth for town to alert the authorities that, for some unknown reason, the Russians have landed.